 - Good People Have Good Sex: Played with.
 Jimmy and Gretchen aren't exactly "good people", but they are the protagonists and their sex life is portrayed as healthy and positive (even if the actual relationship can be dysfunctional).
 Just about every sexual encounter that isn't between the two of them is awkward or unpleasant in some way.

-- Gosh Dang It to Heck!: Weird in a show this heavy on the profanity and sex, but Lindsey's response when she finds out she's pregnant is to mutter "farts".
+- Gosh Dang It to Heck!: Weird in a show this heavy on the profanity and sex, but Lindsay's response when she finds out she's pregnant is to mutter "farts".

 - Heterosexual Life-Partners: Jimmy and Edgar, and Gretchen and Lindsay.